 When I'm not busy teaching, researching, or (sigh) sitting in a meeting, I like to make music.
 Much of my music-making has happened on the bass, where I've played jazz, avant-garde, and rock.
 Recently, I've been playing more guitar.
 I also have made some electronic music, and dabbled with the oud, a Middle Eastern lute.
 Here are some of my projects (mostly past, some present):

-- Currently, the Pantet is my main gig.
+- In Vermont, the Pantet is my main gig.
 Bill Heminway, Heimo Wallner on trumpets; Terry Simpkins on drums; Deborah Felmeth on piano and vocals; Ron Rost on keyboards; Steve Budington on guitar; Jeremy Harlos on bass; and me on guitar and bass.
 It's a free improvisation ensemble, though we play structured pieces from time to time.

 - A few years ago, I played in the Untitled Funk Orchestra, featuring Jeremy Harlos (bass), Justin Perdue (guitar), Ron Rost (keys), Terry Simpkins (drums), Bill Heminway (trumpet), Heimo Wallner (trumpet), and me on guitar.
 We played soul jazz in the vein of 1970s Grant Green, but try our best to update that idiom, including some radically re-worked versions of "My Sharona" by the Knack, "Love Will Tear Us Apart" by Joy Division, etc. (These abominations are mostly my doing...)